-At March 31, 1998, the Company's cash, cash equivalents and securities held-to-maturity were \$22.4 million, a decrease of \$2.3 million from December 31,1997 principally due to the net loss for the three months ended March 31, 1998, offset by the sale of common stock under the Company's Stock Option and Employee Stock Purchase Plans.
+At June 30, 1998, the Company's cash, cash equivalents and securities held-to-maturity were \$19.3 million, a decrease of \$5.4 million from December 31,1997 principally due to the net loss for the six months ended June 30, 1998 and the purchase of furniture and equipment, offset by the sale of common stock under the Company's Stock Option and Employee Stock Purchase Plans.

 The Company has financed its equipment purchases primarily with lease lines of credit.
 The Company currently has a \$500,000 line of credit with its bank to finance capital equipment.
-In January 1992, the Company entered into an operating lease for its current facilities which, based on an extension signed in February 1998, expires on March 31, 2001, with an option to lease for an additional three years at current market rates.
-The February 1998 extension also added 9,600 square feet of finished office space.
-The operating lease requires the Company to pay monthly rent (ranging from \$19,399 and escalating annually to a minimum of \$20,580 per month in the final year), and a pro rata share of operating expenses and real estate taxes in excess of base year amounts.
+In January 1992, the Company entered into an operating lease for its current facilities which, based on an extension signed in June 1998, expires on June 30, 2003, with an option to lease for an additional three years at current market rates.
+The June 1998 extension also added 3,210 square feet of finished office space.
+The operating lease requires the Company to pay monthly rent (ranging from \$21,405 and escalating annually to a minimum of \$24,814 per month in the final year), and a pro rata share of operating expenses and real estate taxes in excess of base year amounts.

 At December 31, 1997, the Company had long-term capital lease and operating lease obligations which provide for aggregate minimum payments of \$251,401 in 1998, \$201,653 in 1999 and \$127,610 in 2000.
-The Company is required to expend \$6 million , over a period coinciding with funding by the Company to The University of Alabama at Birmingham ("UAB") on its influenza neuraminidase project, of which approximately \$5.9 million was expended through March 31, 1998.
 In 1997, the Company upgraded all its personal computers and established a network using software packages that are generally year 2000 compliant.
 Consequently, the Company does not anticipate incurring additional significant costs to ensure that its operations will not be adversely impacted by the year 2000 software problem.

 The Company entered into an exclusive license agreement with Torii Pharmaceutical Co., Ltd. ("Torii") under which Torii paid the Company \$1.5 million in license fees and made a \$1.5 million equity investment in the Company in 1996.
 The first milestone payment of \$1 million was received in 1997.
-While the license agreement provides for potential milestone payments of up to an additional \$18 million and royalties on future sales of licensed products in Japan, there can be no assurance that Torii will continue to develop the product in Japan or that if it does so that it will result in meeting the milestones or achieving future sales of licensed products in Japan.
+While the license agreement provides for potential milestone payments of up to an additional \$18 million and royalties on future sales of licensed products in Japan, there can be no assurance that Torii will continue to develop the product in Japan or, that if it does so, that it will result in meeting the milestones or achieving future sales of licensed products in Japan.